 Since the first time I created this flash bounce, I’ve made it about 3 times.
 I’ve tweaked a few things that you will notice through the photos on the tutorial and the video of the latest I’ve made.

 I used to place foil paper only in the front internal side but I found that it’s even more powerful filling it completely.

 That’s the beauty of this project you can just adapt it to your specific needs and create as many as you need.

 Imagine if you have to buy one bounce for each need?

 Didn’t think so!

-I used to go for traditional black color, now I love playing with patterns and colors LOL.
+I used to go for the traditional black color, now I love playing with patterns and colors LOL.

 Am I too girly?